-Study of the Waldorf elementary grades curriculum offers many artistic themes from fairy tales in first grade to the age of revolutions in eighth grade.
-However, understanding the principles of child development, which work through the curriculum, is an important part in developing a sense for the artistic element, which underlies all lessons in the grades.
-In this course we will explore both the practical aspects of painting and inspiration for the development of painting lessons, which awaken perceptive and imaginative capacities in the student.
+Study of the Waldorf elementary grades curriculum offers many artistic themes from fairy tales in first grade to the age of revolutions in eight grade.
+However, understanding the principles of child development which work through the curriculum is an important part in developing a sense for the artistic element which underlies all lessons in the grades.
+In this course we will explore both the practical aspects of painting and inspiration for the development of painting lessons which awaken perceptive and imaginative capacities in the student.

 Curriculum Drawing 1 – 4